-Email segmentation is all about personalizing the user experience in order to enhance his overall experience and relationship with your brand.
+Email segmentation is about personalizing the user experience to enhance his overall experience and relationship with your brand.

 After you’ve decided how you’ll “split” your email subscribers, your job is to create a smart email content strategy that your subscriber groups will find useful.

-In your opening emails, let your subscribers point their preferences regarding the frequency of your communication, the topics of your updates, and perhaps their expectations from your brand.
-Gather as much data as possible then create an exceptional email sequence that’ll cover your audience’s deepest concerns.
+In your opening emails, let your subscribers point to their preferences regarding your communication frequency, the topics of your updates, and perhaps their expectations from your brand.
+Gather as much data as possible, then create an exceptional email sequence that’ll cover your audience’s deepest concerns.